-We’d never been to this part of town, and WHAT A FIND!
-There were dogs all over, many of the restaurants, cafés, and bars had dog friendly outdoor seating areas, and some shops had “Pets Welcome” signs in the windows and water bowls in front.
-If you’re visiting Milwaukee, this is a stop you’re not going to want to miss.
+This was our first time to this part of town, and WHAT A FIND!
+There were dogs all over, and many of the restaurants, cafés, and bars had dog friendly outdoor seating areas.
+Some of the shops even had “Pets Welcome” signs in the windows and water bowls in front.
+The definitely know how to make pet lovers feel welcome.

-If you and your pup looking for a tail-waggin’ time, head over to the Juneau Park Lagoon and have a paddle in one of their canoes, kayaks, or paddle boats.
-All the rentals are pet friendly!
+For a tail-waggin’ time, head over to the Juneau Park Lagoon and have a paddle in one of their canoes, kayaks, or paddle boats.
+All the boat rentals are pet friendly!

 No trip to Milwaukee is complete until you’ve stopped down in the Third Ward.
 This former warehouse district is now home to the Milwaukee Public Market and a lively collection of lofts, restaurants, and boutiques.
-Connected to downtown by the River Walk, this is a great place to have a stroll with your dog.
+Connected to downtown by the River Walk, it’s a great place to take a stroll with your dog.

 The Wicked Hop is one of our favorite spots, because the outdoor seating is pet friendly and covered – to keep you out of the sun or rain.
 They even have heaters if you happen to be there on a chilly day!

 It’s always fun to go back to my alma mater and see how things have changed since I was there all those years ago!
 Of course, some things never change.
+The statue of Father Jaques Marquette, the Jesuit missionary the university is named after, still welcomes students and visitors.
 Gesu still stands as the iconic symbol of the university.
-The St. Joan of Arc Chapel is still lovingly adorned in flowers.
-And the statue of Father Jaques Marquette, the Jesuit missionary the university was named after, still welcomes students and visitors.
+And the St. Joan of Arc Chapel is still lovingly adorned in flowers.

-Something I did get to experience for the first time was lunch at Sobelman’s.
+On this visit we made time for lunch at Sobelman’s.
 The food was great and they were really nice to the dogs.
 This is one of the only restaurants with an outside seating area and table service on campus, so we really appreciated them for being pet friendly!

-It was another great trip to one of my favorite cities in the country, and we’re already looking forward to the next one!
-We still have more areas we want to explore, and the dogs never get tired of sniffing around Milwaukee.
+This was another great trip to one of my favorite cities in the country.
+And we’re already looking forward to visiting again!
+There are always more pet friendly things to discover in Milwaukee!